pachterlab/htsdiagnostics/LAMP-seq/README.md

-Notebooks for processing, analysis and testing of SwabSeq samples.
+Notebooks for processing, analysis and testing of LAMP-seq samples.